yanyiyang2000/stm32-gcc-baremetal/README.md

 - `openocd`

 # Porting to other Cortex Devices
-Based on the properties of the device, replace the following files:
+Based on the properties of the target device, replace the following files:

 | File                  | Property               | Source |
 | --------------------- | ---------------------- | ------ |